hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

 chart.xAxis.tickFormat(D3.Time.Globals.format("%x"))
 ```

-That's not really how things works since what you get is a **D3.Time.Format** object not compatible with the Object->string function.
+That's not really how things works since what you get is a **D3.Time.Format** object not compatible with the **Object->string** function signature.
 In JavaScript objects are functions, so sometimes (and it is the case of **d3.time.format("%")** you get an object that can be invoked directly as function.
 D3 uses this pattern a lot.
 Scales for instance as well are objects an functions in the same time as well.

 In F# world, one just can't invoke objects as if they would be functions, so it has to be modelled differently.
 The **D3.Time.Globals.fomrat("%x")** returns **D3.Time.Format** object which has **Invoke** method that takes DateTime.
 So you might try something like this: